DCLI Programs

 SPECIAL PROGRAMS

-DCLI offers a wide range of enrichment programs that support youth development through hands-on learning, leadership, wellness, and civic engagement.
+DCLI offers a wide range of enrichment programs that support youth and adult development through hands-on learning, leadership, wellness, and civic engagement.
 From sports camps and university-based academic experiences to identity-based leadership programs, agriculture and wellness initiatives, public policy exploration, and emerging technology camps, participants build confidence, skills, and real-world awareness.
 Together, these opportunities encourage curiosity, personal growth, healthy connections, and community involvement while exposing students to new interests, career pathways, and the impact they can have on the world around them.